Shan Shui (electronic literature)

-Shan Shui is an electronic literature work by Chen Qian Xun, first published in 2014, that combines background images with poetry through digital technology.
+Shan Shui is an electronic literature work by Chen Qian Xun, first published in 2014, that combines background images with generative poetry.
 There are nine different background images in five different places on the page.
 When the reader clicks on the page, the background images change.
 At the same time, a poem will be appear in every click, the poem was made by re-ordering some of the character in a library that has 38 Chinese character and the to create as a new landscape.

 Origins and influences

 Shan Shuis author, Chen Qian Xun, is a media artist and researcher who has traveled to many countries and is passionate about learning languages.
 She is passionate about studying digital technology and language to express art.
 Shan shui was her first work.
 This experimental work provided experience for her subsequent productions.

 Publication history

 This work was originally published in CURA: A Literary Magazine of Art & Action, Issue 14, in Fall 2014.
 It was subsequently collected during the winter by Drunken Boat, an online literary journal.
 It was included in the Electronic Literature Organization Collection Volume 3 in 2016.